kevchin/vagrant/README.md

 Some gotcha's.

-1. Make sure you download Vagrant v1.4.3 or higher (I'm using Vagrant 1.72 on Ubuntu 14.04).
+1. Make sure you download Vagrant v1.4.3 or higher (See Below for Version Details).
 2. Make sure when you clone this project, you preserve the Unix/OSX end-of-line (EOL) characters.
 The scripts will fail with Windows EOL characters.
 3. Make sure you have 8Gb of free memory for the VM.
 You may change the Vagrantfile to specify smaller memory requirements.
 4. This project has NOT been tested with the VMWare provider for Vagrant.